browserengineering/book/book/invalidation.md

         self.width = ProtectedField(self, "width", None, [])
         self.x = ProtectedField(self, "x", None, [])
         self.y = ProtectedField(self, "y", None, [])
+        self.height = ProtectedField(self, "height")
 ```

-However, note that `height` is missing!
-That's because a
+However, note that `height` is missing the third parameter!
-`DocumentLayout`'s height depends on its child's height, and that
+That's because a `DocumentLayout`'s height depends on its child's
-child doesn't exist until `layout` is called.
-Because of "upward"
+height, and that child doesn't exist until `layout` is called.
-dependencies like this, we can't freeze every `ProtectedField`---but
+Because of "downward" dependencies like this, we can't freeze
-every protected field that we freeze is one more part of the
+every `ProtectedField`---but every protected field that we
-dependency graph that is easy to audit.
+freeze is one more part of the dependency graph that is easy to
+audit.

 In `BlockLayout`, we likewise can't freeze the `height` field.
 In the
 `y` field, we need to be a bit careful, because the depenendencies